 Adult Massive Transfusion Protocol

-Purpose: To describe the process of rapidly providing number and composition of blood and blood components to the acutely injured patient.
+Purpose: To describe the process of ordering and providing blood and blood components to acutely injured patients.

-Patients receiving blood products prehospital will automatically have the MTP activated.
-Please ensure personnel are sent to retrieve when Trauma Pager texts out “LEVEL 1 WITH BLOOD” or similar.
+• Patients receiving blood products prehospital will automatically have MTP activated.

 Massive Transfusion Protocol: